HaxeFoundation/HaxeManual/md/manual/lf-pattern-matching-structure.md

 ## 6.4.4 Structure matching

-It is now also possible to match against the fields of anonymous structures and instances:
+It is also possible to match against the fields of anonymous structures and instances:

 ```haxe
 var myStructure = { name: "haxe", rating: "awesome" };